 In the fashion of all great grannies, it’s highly likely your gran has been pushing fivers into your hand and keeping you well fed since you were running around in nappies.
-You’ve probably lost count of all the Sunday roast dinners, birthday cards and words of encouragement they’ve given you over the years!
-If you think it’s high time you repay all your granny’s kindness over the years, we’ve put together the very best places for a quality day out.
-From tea and scones to a pint and a sing-song, there’s something for every variety of nan here in Galway...
+You’ve probably lost count of all the roast dinners, birthday cards and words of encouragement they’ve given you over the years.
+To help you show her how much she means to you, we’ve put together a list of the best places to visit for a quality day out.
+We have something for every variety of nan here in Galway...

-We know no one can beat your granny’s baking, but Kai’s homemade goodies are the next best thing!
-There’s always a variety of freshly made treats, so why don’t you both order something different and share them out.
+We know no one can beat your granny’s baking, but Hapi Bakery's homemade cakes at Kai are the next best thing!
+They are always baking up a storm of a freshly made cakes and baked treats, so why don’t you both order something different and share them out.
 Cosy up in the ambient, warm restaurant and spend the afternoon chatting about years gone by over some of the most delicious cakes in town.

-From the sun on your face to the sea breeze in your hair, nothing beats a brisk walk on the Salthill prom.
+From the sun on your face to the sea breeze in your hair, nothing beats a walk and a catch up with your loved on the Salthill prom.
 For the day that’s in it, why not slow things down a bit and take it handy for a while.
 Stroll along the beach arm in arm with your gran, taking in all the smiling faces and happy heads you pass on your way.
 Maybe even stretch to buying some ice cream, if you’re feeling particularly generous.

-Ask your granny: How did she learn to cook, and does she have any special recipes?
+Question to ask your granny: How did she learn to cook and does she have any special recipes?

-Ask your granny: When was the first time she took a drink?
+Question to ask your granny: When was the first time she had a drink?

 Eyre Square // more here